gk69-cz/ecartmob/ekartmob/README.md

 samples, guidance on mobile development, and a full API reference.

 ## data sources
-model folder with products and
+Model folder with products and json

 ## images sources